DoctorWkt/xv6-rosco-r2/README.md

 partitions: the FAT partition has a bootable copy of the `xv6` kernel, and the second partition holds the `xv6` filesystem.

+## Status - 24 Sept 2024

+I've imported a bunch more commands, this time from FUZIX.
+I also got the kernel to return an `errno` value back to userland.

 ## Status - 19 Sept 2024

 I've imported more programs, replaced `malloc()` with the Minix version and